About the statewide transit tax

 - Reporting taxes withheld on a quarterly or annual return.

 - Remitting taxes withheld quarterly or annually.

 - Reconciling quarterly or annual reports on the annual reconciliation return.

 If you don't withhold this tax appropriately or file and pay on time, you may be subject to penalties

 and interest.
 We can assess penalties for knowingly failing to deduct and withhold the tax of $250 per employee, up to $25,000 for each tax period, in addition to other penalties and interest authorized by state law.

 Oregon residents who perform services outside of Oregon can ask their out-of-state employer to withhold the tax from their wages as a courtesy—similar to income tax withholding.
 However, we can't require out-of-state employers to do so, as they're outside Oregon's taxing jurisdiction.

-Agricultural and domestic employers must file returns and make payments for this tax annually, as they do with their income tax withholding.
+Agricultural and domestic employers may file returns and make payments for this tax annually, as they do with their income tax withholding.